Saturday, 19 November 2016

 And so we embarked on a fascinating journey.
 I only wish I'd had a camera handy, to snap the health visitor's face when I first explained the concept.

-who knows me online knows, I love research papers (geek alert, and as an aside my best complement ever was from Annalisa on this very subject).
+As anyone who knows me online knows, I love research papers (geek alert, and as an aside my best complement ever was from Annalisa on this very subject).
 So alongside grilling Gill via email, I started scouring journals - digesting all I could on starting solids and self feeding, including the papers reviewed to form the current guideline of 6 months.

 Understanding the Guideline